LeuwHugo/ClipStorm/docs/STRIPE_TESTING_GUIDE.md

-# 🧪 Stripe Testing Guide for ClipWave
+# 🧪 Stripe Testing Guide for ClipStorm

 This guide helps you test the complete Stripe integration using test data and scenarios.